Tasty goulash soup recipe. If you want to eat something warming this winter then here is the perfect soup recipe for you.

 If a chunky soup is preferred then don't puree the soup.

-Serve with some crusty bread and enjoy this delicious goulash soup with a great meat flavour.
+Serve with warm crusty bread and enjoy this delicious goulash soup with a great meat flavour.